-deduction.
-You generally can deduct interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
+Property tax deduction.
+Through 2025, the property tax deduction is subject to a \$10,000 limit on combined deductions for state and local taxes.
+(See page 2 for more details.) valuable homes in high-property-tax locations have seen a huge drop in the federal tax benefit they receive from generally can deduct interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
 Points paid related to your principal residence also may be deductible.
-For 2018-2025, the TCJA reduces the mortgage debt limit from \$1 million to \$750,000 for debt incurred after Dec.
-15, 2017.
+Through 2025, the TCJA reduces the mortgage debt limit from \$1 million to \$750,000 for debt incurred after Dec.
+15, 2017, with some limited exceptions.

-New limits!
 Home equity debt interest deduction.
-Before the TCJA, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit cards (for which interest isn't deductible).
-The
+Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
+(Under pre-TCJA law, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)